vMyka/Projects/README.md

-# Projects
+// Projects
     repository for completed projects

+// Overview of all projects found within this repository